Jwely/espa-api-client/README.md

 from the template.
 It gives that order a unique name in the "note" field, to promote good data management practice but also to provide a simple way of preventing duplicate orders to the ESPA API.
 It then submits the order, and retreives the order ID from the servers response.
 It then issues a download command on that order, that will yield completed download filepaths as they are available, and self terminate when all files have been either downloaded or experienced a server internal error.

-One script to order, download, and process data, that need only be run once.
+One script to order, download, and process data, that need only be run once, but can be terminated and re-executed without issue.

 ```python
 from espa_api_client.Clients import Client